MicrosoftDocs/win32/desktop-src/TermServ/win32-terminalservicesetting.md

 - TSCfgWmi.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_TerminalServiceSetting class

 The **Win32\_TerminalServiceSetting** WMI class represents the configuration for a Remote Desktop Session Host (RD Session Host) server.
 Settings include capabilities such as RD Session Host server mode, licensing, Active Desktop, permissions, deletion of temporary folders, and temporary directories for sessions.

 The following syntax is simplified from MOF code and includes all defined and inherited properties, in alphabetical order.
 For reference information on methods, see the table of methods later in this topic.